atile4/uci-easy-ge-finder/README.md

 ### ⚠️This project is currently being developed.
 Features are limited, and errors WILL pop up.

 ## Known Issues
-- Inputting a sesarch query doesn't do anything
-- No loading between filter changes
 - UI freezes while the course cards are being loaded